facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 - Gender-GAP uses [Stanza](https://stanfordnlp.github.io/stanza/available_models.html) for word segmentation.
 - Stanza relies on pytorch for deep-learning-based word segmentation.
 The pipeline will therefore be significantly faster running on GPU.
 However, CPU is supported.
 - If you face any issues with importing pytorch, first install pytorch independently (e.g. with `conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia`
-) then run `pip install -r requirements.txt` to install stanza:
+) then run `pip install -r requirements.txt` to install stanza

 If the language of your data is unknown, language detection is supported in the pipeline.
 To use language detection, download the fastext language detection model (only needed when --langs is not provided, or --lang_detect is triggered):